 If a position does not meet the above criteria, we will be unable to post it.

-Compensation details must clearly state if a position is 100% commission; includes a base salary (if partially commission-based); or be clear how the participant will be compensated in the job description or the position will not be posted.
+Compensation details must clearly state if a position is 100% commission; includes a base salary (if partially commission-based); or clearly state how the participant will be compensated in the job description or the position will not be posted.
 Internships must be clear if they are paid or unpaid.

 Every employer with wage-based positions should comply with minimum wage rates set forth by the United States Department of Labor’s Fair Labor Standards Act (FLSA).